System Settings - General

 meta-data saved with the sample using the File properties dialog in Edison.

-- Don't initialize controls automatically - Prevents automatic initialization of automated controls when automated.
-'Initialization' sets the current value for a control at song start.
-See Initialized Controls for more details.
-To manually initialize a control - Right-Click and select 'Init song with this position'.
+- Initialize controls automatically - 'Initialization' is applied to controls when they are first automated or the control (Right-Click) 'Init song with this position' is used.
+Initialization sets the current value for a control at song start.
+Initialized controls are listed in the Initialized Controls section.
+To manually initialize a control - (Right-Click) and select 'Init song with this position'.
+To remove initialization (Right-Click) the control and select 'Delete initialization'

 - Cursors scaling - Choose a magnification factor for your mouse pointer.